DMITRII1548/Vue-Image-Input/README.md

 ## Getting starting

 ## Usage
 Import the package into your component.
-You will get your first program with this component.
+And you will get your first program with this component.
 ```html
 // src/App.vue
 <template>